When talking to someone new, do you assume the other person is bored, uninterested, or only making conversation with you to be polite?

 I’m calling you out on it.
 (Yes, your heart just fluttered because there is fear rooted here.)

 I’m also asking you to lead your brain, not have your brain regurgitating that messaging over and over again.
-Let me summarize what this great blog says:
+Let me summarize what this great article says:

 Too many people listen to what their brain says and they trust it.
 You actually believe that what your brain says is real!
 So when you try to imagine something different—like the truth of those (hurtful) words from your mom or your identity in Christ—this feels impossible because you are telling your brain something differently than what your brain has recorded.